 Adjust the width and height of a spreadsheet column or row

-Many of the below suggestions also work in other spreadsheet programs like Google Docs and OpenOffice Calc.
+Many of the suggestions below also work in other spreadsheet programs, like Google Docs and OpenOffice Calc.

 Adjust the width of a spreadsheet column